 Transitioning from work to retirement is an adjustment.
 Maybe you don’t want to stop working.
 The reality is that full retirement requires economic support for an unknown time.
 Social Security isn’t going to cover it.
 How do you manage the short fall?

 I have also researched information including a list of web sites that provide additional information under Other Resources.
 New retirement information and resources is added on a regular basis.

 One on one coaching support on request.
-Just email or call me with your questions.
+Just email at email@example.com or call me with your questions.